Is The Human Brain Like a Computer?

 Muscles and bones serve as the body’s physical infrastructure, allowing movement and support analogous to a computer’s mechanical components.

-While this comparison offers a rudimentary understanding, it oversimplifies the intricacies of the human body.
+While this comparison offers a rudimentary understanding, it oversimplifies the intricacies of the body.
 Unlike computers, our organs are not discrete entities but interconnected and interdependent, working collaboratively to sustain life.

 The heart, often analogized to a pump, is more than a mechanical device—it adapts its rhythm and function based on many internal and external factors.